 Besides helping light your way, it should also make criminals less inclined to take advantage of you.
 There are many bright flashlights that can attach to your keychain or bag.

-4. Portable hotel door & drawer travel lock (example)
+4. Portable hotel door & drawer travel lock

 You can also use it to lock a drawer inside the hotel room for your valuables when you’re staying somewhere without a safe.

 We all like to think that our belongings are safe in our hotel rooms, but I’ve heard countless stories from friends about money, jewelry, cameras, and other belongings being taken from suitcases.
-Lock it up and take the key with you while you go out.

 5. Fake wedding ring

 If you have a nice wedding or engagement ring, leave it at home when you travel so it doesn't risk getting lost or stolen.

 It's said that women are less likely to be harassed if it appears that they're married, as it usually implies that there is a man nearby.

 6. Bra stash (example)

 Wear a bra stash instead, which is a small pouch that goes in the middle of your bra between the ladies.

 7. Travel dictionary

 While it’s vital to memorize key phrases such as “help me” and “leave me alone,” it’s also a smart move to keep a foreign dictionary in your travel bag for easy reference for more complex important phrases.

 8. Pacsafe Backpack & Bag Protector

 It also has cables that allow you to securely lock it to a pole, perfect for if you're on a train alone and want to doze off–it prevents someone from running off with it.

-9. First aid kid
+9. First aid kit

 This one’s a no-brainer, but every woman should have a small first-aid kit in her backpack.

-10. Anti-theft messenger bag (example)
+10. An anti-theft messenger bag

 Purses are easy pickpocket targets; their straps are easy to cut quickly, and we often carry them in a way that someone could reach in from behind to grab something.

 Invest in a travel messenger bag that’s front-facing and has cut-proof straps for while you’re out and about during the day.
-Some travel messenger bags also have locking zippers.